 FIND US

-PO Box 10008 Willow House Cricket Square Grand Cayman KY1-1001 Cayman Islands
+Carey Olsen PO Box 10008 Willow House Cricket Square Grand Cayman KY1-1001 Cayman Islands

-T +1 345 749 2000
+T +1 345 749 2000 E cayman@careyolsen.com

-F +1 345 749 2100

-E cayman@careyolsen.com

-FOLLOW US Visit our real estate team at careyolsen.com "Carey Olsen" in the Cayman Islands is the business name of Carey Olsen Cayman Limited, a body corporate recognised under the Legal Practitioners (Incorporated Practice) Regulations (as revised).
-The use of the title "Partner" is merely to denote seniority.
-Services are provided on the basis of our current terms of business, which can be viewed at: http://www.careyolsen.com/terms-of-business CO Services Cayman Limited is regulated by the Cayman Islands Monetary Authority as the holder of a corporate services licence (No. 624643) under the Companies Management Law (as revised).
-Please note that this briefing is intended to provide a general overview of the matters to which it relates.
-It is not intended as legal advice and should not be relied on as such. © Carey Olsen 2018
+FOLLOW US Visit our property law team at careyolsen.com

+PLEASE NOTE 'Carey Olsen' in the Cayman Islands is the business name of Carey Olsen Cayman Limited, a body corporate recognised under the Legal Practitioners (Incorporated Practice) Regulations (as revised).
+The use of the title 'Partner' is merely to denote seniority.
+Services are provided on the basis of our current terms of business, which can be viewed at www. careyolsen.com/sites/default/ files/TermsofBusiness.pdf CO Services Cayman Limited is regulated by the Cayman Islands Monetary Authority as the holder of a corporate services licence (No. 624643) under the Companies Management Act (as revised).
+This briefing is only intended to provide a very general overview of the matters to which it relates.
+It is not intended as legal advice and should not be relied on as such. © Carey Olsen 2021.